Hyperrcompute/Nodeflare-Docs/docs/terminology/terminology-connection-string.md

 ---

-**💡 Quick Reference:** Bookmark this page for easy access to terminology while using Hypercompute!
+**💡 Quick Reference:** Bookmark this page for easy access to terminology while using Hyperrcompute!

 <!-- **🔗 See Also:** Check out our [FAQ](./faq) for common questions or [Troubleshooting Guide](./troubleshooting) for technical issues. -->